supabase-advanced-troubleshooting

 Instructions

-Step 1: pgstatstatements and Slow Query Analysis
+Step 1: pgstatstatements and slow query analysis

 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;

-queryid,
+SELECT queryid, calls,

 round(total_exec_time::numeric, 2) AS total_ms,